 Japan, Burma's leading foreign aid donor, threatens to review its aid program if the junta does not release Suu Kyi "immediately" and allow democratic reforms.
 On 25 June financial aid for new development projects is suspended.

 Suu Kyi is transferred from the Insein Prison to a military guesthouse outside Rangoon at the start of July.
-On 19 September she is taken to the Asia Royal Hospital in Rangoon for a hysterectomy.
-She is discharged on 26 September and allowed to return to her home to recuperate.
+In September she is allowed to return to her home.
 She remains under house arrest and incommunicado.

 2007 - In August protesters begin to take to Burma's streets after the junta raises the price of cooking gas by 500% and doubles the cost of transport fuels.
 The protest movement gains momentum and comes to be know as the Saffron Revolution when Buddhist monks join in then take the lead.